Citronium/citronium-landing-en/_includes/articles/mobisat-greenbox.en.md

 ## Solution

-1. The "Find my transport" function.
+1. Find My Transport feature.
-1. Tracking of a car, water vessels, etc.
+2. Tracking of cars, watercraft, etc.
-1. Integration of OSM maps.
+3. OSM integration (OpenStreetMaps).
-1. Remote tracking of one or more objects.
+4. Remote tracking of one or more objects.
-1. Trip history (start and stop times).
+5. Trip history (time when the trip begins and when stops).
-1. Generating and viewing reports, movement history.
+6. Generating and viewing reports and trip history.

 <figure>
     <img src="{{ site.baseurl }}/assets/img/projects/mobisat-greenbox/mobisat-greenbox-3-map.png" alt="Mobisat Greenbox: overview image"/>
 </figure>

-## How it works
+## How it Works

-**Parental control**: warning when exceeding the speed limit or manually set and informing about dangerous driving --- sudden acceleration, braking, turns, etc.
+**Parental control**: speed warning, when the traffic rules are violated or manually set speed limit is exceeded, and notifications on dangerous driving - sudden acceleration, braking, turns, etc.

 <figure>
     <img src="{{ site.baseurl }}/assets/img/projects/mobisat-greenbox/mobisat-greenbox-4-speed-violations.png" alt="Mobisat Greenbox: overview image"/>
 </figure>

-**Virtual Dashboard**: reproduces the dashboard of the car --- speed, engine speed, fuel, diagnostic trouble codes, throttle pressure and so on.
+**Virtual vehicle dashboard**: shows the dashboard of the car - speed, engine rpm, fuel, diagnostic error status codes, throttle pressure, and so on.

-**Remote diagnostics**: information about errors in the operation of the car.
+**Remote diagnostics**: information about errors in the vehicle's operation.

-**Advanced Reporting**: Creates detailed reports on the performance of your car --- mileage reports, detailed analysis of each trip, travel time, fuel consumption and so on.
+**Advanced reporting**: it creates detailed reports on the vehicle's performance - mileage reports, detailed analysis of each trip, travel time, fuel consumption, and so on.

-**Alarm Management**: The app can alert you in case of danger by sending notifications to your smartphone.
-Notifications are configurable.
+**Alarm management**: the app can alert in case of danger by sending notifications to the smartphone.
+Notifications are customizable.

 **Two mapping services are available to choose from**: Google Maps and Open Street Maps.